krea-ai/open-prompts/README.md

 ...
 ```

-all the presets can be found within the folder `presets`.

-modifiers are organized within depending on their author.

-this author can be a single person or a group of people working together.

-each author folder contains all the presets that it has created.

-each preset file is a plain `txt` that contain a different modifier in each row.
+All the presets can be found within a folder within `presets`.
+Each of these folders will contain the name of the author that created each preset.
+Inside these folders, each preset is created in a different `txt` file.
+Each file contains a different modifier in each row.

-the following is an example of how the subcategory `glossy tubes` from the category `krea` could look like:
+The following is an example of how the subcategory `glossy tubes` from the category `krea` could look like:
 ```
 glossy translucent glass with abstract tubular shapes psychedelic texture